Bachelor of Science | College of Engineering and Computing

 You'll learn in a team environment that prepares you for your professional career, where collaborative skills are essential.

 On- and off-campus opportunities are available for students to gain practical and professional experience.
 Benton Information Technology Solutions (BITS) is a student-run technology consulting business providing computer solutions to on- and off-campus clients.
 Other campus options include research with faculty members and jobs in our computer labs.
-Many students also participate in summer internships.
-Miami's Career Services, with guidance from the Department of Computer Science and Software Engineering, will help you set up an internship in business or industry.
+Students can gain valuable work experience through an internship or co-op job.
+Miami University’s Career Services Office offers many resources to help students find internships and jobs.
+There is also a Career Advisor specifically for students in the College of Engineering and Computing who can discuss strategies and resources that may be most relevant to your internship and job search.

-The home of the Department of Computer Science and Software Engineering has recently undergone complete renovation as part of a new state-of-the-art complex for the School of Engineering and Applied Science.
-Great new spaces for students and faculty include 24/7 lab areas with student commons, additional labs for building and experimenting with software and hardware systems, and rooms for group meetings and team projects.
+The Department of Computer Science and Software Engineering has a variety of classrooms, labs and learning spaces in Benton Hall.
+Spaces for students and faculty include 24/7 lab areas with student commons, the HIVE (a huge immersive virtual environment), additional labs for building and experimenting with software and hardware systems, and rooms for group meetings and team projects.

 The curriculum integrates course work in computer science, application areas of computer science (such as computer networks, database, game programming, and others), mathematics, statistics, oral and written communication, the liberal arts, and science.
 In addition, you'll have the opportunity to do independent research with a professor.